SGATAR

 Current Chair

-The current Chair of SGATAR is Japan.
-Malaysia will take over this role inĀ October 2022.
+The current Chair of SGATAR is Malaysia.
+Thailand will take over this role inĀ November 2023.

 Upcoming Hosts